vitessce/vitessce-python/README.md

 npm version patch
 ```

-Then, when you push or merge the code with the incremented versions to master, the GitHub Action `deploy.yml` workflow will build and push the packages to PyPI and NPM.
+Then, when you push or merge the code with the incremented versions to `mai`n, the GitHub Action `deploy.yml` workflow will build and push the packages to PyPI and NPM.

 ## Resources